-This will display a read-only page showing the oMG's operational status:
+This will display a read-only page showing all settings:

-Figure 3-3: Easy Access Page
+Figure 4 - Easy Access Page

-4: Preparing the Network Interfaces
+4. Preparing the Network Interfaces

-By default the oMG comes pre configured with devices which can provide both WAN and LAN connectivity.
+By default the oMG comes pre-configured with devices which can provide both WAN and LAN connectivity.
 It's recommended that the settings for each device be verified before using the oMG.
 This will help to ensure that each device has been recognized by the system and is properly configured to provide LAN or WAN data communications.